 Requirements and Verification

-Requirements: Requirements provide a technical definition of what each and every block in your system block diagram must be able to do.
-Each module in your system's block diagram should be associated with a set of requirements.
+Requirements: Requirements provide a technical definition of what each and every subsystem in your design must be able to do.
+Each subsystem should be associated with a set of requirements.
 If all requirements have been met for every module, you should have a fully functioning project.
 A good set of requirements should meet the following criteria.

 - Quantitative: Each requirement should define a range of values that a parameter must fall within and the conditions under which it must do so (e.g., The power supply must provide a voltage in the range of 4.5-5.5V for a current load up to 100mA).
 Every quantifiable measurement must have a tolerance associated with it.
 Remember if you say "must be 5V", you can never measure exactly 5V and your verification will fail no matter what (think ECE 313).
 Exceptions would be binary measurements (LED is on, software flag is set, etc).
 Even for software components, you need some kind of quantifiable test (error rate, run time, etc).